An Bord Pleanála has approved planning permission for a controversial suspension bridge over the River Liffey in Dublin's docklands.

 The bridge has been designed by Spanish architect Santiago Calatrava, who also designed the James Joyce Bridge, currently under construction at Blackhall Place.

-An RTÉ News report by Flor MacCarthy broadcast on 23 August 2001.
+An RTÉ News report broadcast on 23 August 2001.
+The reporter is Flor McCarthy.